Multi-Class Unlearning for Image Classification via Weight Filtering

-\textbf{Contributions.} To sum up, the contributions of this paper are as follows: \begin{itemize}[noitemsep,topsep=0pt] \item We introduce a framework for unlearning multiple classes of an image classification network in a single untraining round.
-Compared to existing approaches, this allows for a significant reduction in computational requirements both at untraining and testing stages and provides increased flexibility. \item Our approach encapsulates inner network components like convolutional filters or attentive projections into \layermidname layers, which can selectively turn on and off these inner components to achieve the desired unlearning behavior. \item As an additional benefit, our method implicitly discovers the underlying relationships between convolutional filters or attentive projections and output classes and therefore allows to obtain a representation that can be employed for explainability purposes. \item We perform experiments on small-scale and large-scale datasets for image classification, and test with CNN-based and ViT-based architectures.
-Our results demonstrate the effectiveness of the proposed approach. \end{itemize}
+\textbf{Contributions.} To sum up, the contributions of this work are as follows: \begin{itemize} \item Our framework enables the simultaneous unlearning of multiple classes in a single round for an image classification network.
+This approach significantly reduces computational requirements during untraining and testing, offering greater flexibility compared to existing methods. \item Our approach encapsulates inner network components like convolutional filters or attentive projections into \layermidname layers, which can selectively activate or deactivate these components to achieve the desired unlearning behavior. \item Additionally, our method implicitly discovers the underlying relationships between convolutional filters or attentive projections and output classes and therefore allows to obtain a representation that can be employed for explainability purposes. \item We conduct experiments on small and medium-scale image classification datasets, employing both CNN-based and ViT-based architectures.
+The results demonstrate the effectiveness of our proposed approach. \end{itemize}

-\section{Related Work}
+\section{RELATED WORK}

-\tinytit{Machine Unlearning} The field of machine unlearning is a novel research area that seeks to develop techniques for erasing specific or sensitive data from pre-trained models.
-Ideally, a machine unlearning algorithm should be able to delete data from the model without requiring a complete retraining process.
-In this domain, Cao~\etal~\cite{7163042} were among the pioneers in addressing the machine unlearning problem in the context of traditional machine learning algorithms, such as naive Bayes classifiers, support vector machines, and k-means clustering.
-However, this approach demonstrated only minor benefits compared to retraining from scratch and therefore is not well suited for the task of unlearning in deep neural networks.
+Machine unlearning seeks to eliminate specific or sensitive data from pre-trained models, ideally without necessitating a full retraining process.
+In this realm, Cao~\emph{et al.}~\cite{7163042} were pioneers in tackling the machine unlearning problem within traditional machine learning algorithms.
+However, their approach exhibited limited advantages compared to retraining from scratch.